jgoldsmith-gpt/etl/README.md

+## Install

+    git clone https://github.com/impactlab/oeem-etl
+    cd oeem-etl
+    pip install -e .

+# OEE Airflow Operators
+This library includes operators for the [Airflow](http://nerds.airbnb.com/airflow/) platform.

+Included are:
+- OEEM datastore loading operators
+- Generic/flexible CSV translation operator
+- Additional GCS operators

+Using these is as simple as installing the library and utilizing them in your Airflow DAGs.

+The CSV translation operator can help you get data into the *Data Format* below for use by datastore loading operators.

+***

-# Shared ETL utility functions
+# Luigi Shared ETL utility functions
 This is a shared library of routines for writing ETL pipelines for OEEM Datastore instances.
 Features include:

 - fetch energy data from ESPI APIs
 - GCS support
 - OEEM datastore loading

-## Install

-    git clone https://github.com/impactlab/oeem-etl
-    cd oeem-etl
-    pip install -e .

 ## Configure